 Hood Canal often attracts transient killer whales, who come to feed on harbor seals and harbor porpoises.
 These prey species were abundant throughout the canal, so I was hoping for an orca encounter.
 None came, but I was more than satisfied with the frequent visits of the delightful little porpoises.
 On the Toandos Peninsula, a clan of river otters paid me a visit in camp just after sunset.

 One of the most notable manmade features of Hood Canal is the navy’s submarine base at Bangor.
 Bangor is the homeport for ten of the navy’s eighteen Ohio-class nuclear-powered submarines.
 The Ohio-class submarines are some of the navy’s largest warships.
 Only the aircraft carriers and the big amphibious assault ships displace more water.
-Two of the Ohio-class submarines at Bangor are armed with Tomahawk land-attack cruise missiles, which no longer carry nuclear warheads.
+Two of the Ohio-class submarines at Bangor are armed with Tomahawk land-attack cruise missiles, which currently carry conventional-explosive rather than nuclear warheads.
 The other eight boats at Bangor are armed with multiple-warhead Trident II thermonuclear ballistic missiles with intercontinental range.

 Needless to say, the navy is very sensitive about what the sailors stationed at the base refer to as—and here, one must lean forward, raise one’s eyebrows, and lower one’s voice to an ominous baritone—“the assets.”
 The navy is keenly aware that various people around the world, for diverse reasons, take an interest in “the assets” and would not scruple to invite themselves aboard the base in pursuit of their fascination.